radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ```

 ## Drawing a network on histology and using it to initialise a _pipenet_ object
 With SpinFlowSim, one can simulate flow in realistic capillary networks that have been carefully reconstructed from histology.
 Here we show an example of a Hematoxylin and Eosin (HE) image of a mouse kidney slice, where a vascular network has been segmented by tracing visible capillaries.
 The network is made of 26 nodes, connected among each other through 37 straight capillaries.
-The easiest way to start building this object is by loading a spreadsheet in .csv format with the network data as described below.

 ![labels_githhubreoi](https://github.com/user-attachments/assets/0364164f-4f12-4cf2-9fae-3c7f37770e81)

 We have stored the information realted to the network as a CSV spreadsheet.
 Each straight capillary is described by a row in [Network_stats.csv](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/Network_stats.csv).
 Each row is described by the following variables: